When “Free” Isn’t Free.

 Become a Label Detective to truly understand what it is you are putting in your body.

 “Gluten-free” is a big buzz word these days.
 It has become more and more apparent that the protein gluten, which is found in wheat and other grains, is truly causing a myriad of health problems for people.
-It can also be argued that the process of growing/harvesting wheat, and the chemical preservatives used are a big part of the problem.
-Some, with a true allergy to gluten (called celiac disease), must abstain from gluten in all forms at all costs.
-The new label, “Gluten-free” on the one hand, makes it easy to see what products should be avoided, but on the other hand, opens up a whole new mess of chemicals and ingredients added to foods that have no business inside a body.
+It can also be argued that the process of growing/harvesting wheat, and the chemical pesticides used are a big part of the problem.
+Some, with a true allergy to gluten, or those with celiac disease (an autoimmune disease), must abstain from gluten in all forms at all costs.
+The label, “Gluten-free” on the one hand, makes it easy to see what products should be avoided, but on the other hand, opens up a whole new mess of chemicals and ingredients added to foods that have no business inside a body.

 So what can you do?